CTC (Cost To Company) and its components define the amount of income tax rebates that we can avail as an employee.

-There are two ways to increase your take home pay with the ultimate aim of reducing the total tax that goes out from your pocket:
+There are 2 ways to increase your take home pay with the ultimate aim of reducing the total tax that goes out from your pocket:

 The tool uses an intuitive method and calculates your tax liability considering the various options you choose and guides you to what exactly can be done to minimize your taxes resulting in increased take home pay.